 - Click the Finder icon in the dock.

 - Press Shift+Cmd+G on your keyboard to open the “Go to the folder” section.
 Type ~/Library/Caches/ and click "Go".

 - Choose the unnecessary files and drag them to the Trash folder.
 Make sure you only remove the files that are not important.

 Step 6.
 Install an antivirus and run a scan

 Malware takes quite a while to remove manually.
 Also, you cannot always be sure whether you’ve removed it completely.
-That’s why the best option is to choose a reliable antivirus (we recommend Norton antivirus) and run a scan.
+That’s why the best option is to choose a reliable antivirus (we recommend TotalAV antivirus) and run a scan.